Your Inner Voice Isn’t Gone - It’s Just Buried Under a Thought Tornado

 It speaks in gentle nudges, soft awarenesses, and a kind of inner knowing that feels like coming home.

-It becomes louder, faster, more dramatic… not because it hates you, but because it believes you’re in danger.
+When you’re inside that tornado, your inner critic usually steps into the spotlight.
+It becomes louder, faster, and more dramatic.
+Not because it hates you, but because it believes you’re in danger.

 This is the part no one tells you: